nsaunier/CIV8740/guide-sumo.md

 | endOffset      | float \>= 0                           | Move the stop line back from the intersection by the given amount (effectively shortening the edge and locally enlarging the intersection)  |
 | sidewalkWidth  | float \>= 0                           | Adds a sidewalk with the given width (defaults to -1 which adds nothing).                              |

-Les attributs possibles d'une connection sont décrits dans le tableau suivant.
+Les attributs possibles d'une connection défini ainsi sont décrits dans le tableau suivant.

 | Attribute Name | Value Type                             | Default | Description      |
 | -------------- | -------------------------------------- | ------- | ----------------------------------------------------------------------- |